Tag Archives: Paul Thomas Anderson

 Magnolia (1999), Philip Seymour Hoffman

-Paul Thomas Anderson’s Magnolia (1999) is the reason the name ‘Denise’ will never be the same for me again.
-It’s all thanks to a memorable line delivered by Tom Cruise as the infamous misogynist Frank T.J.
+Paul Thomas Anderson’s Magnolia is the reason the name ‘Denise’ will never be the same for me again.
+It’s all thanks to a memorable line delivered by Tom Cruise as the infamous misogynist, Frank T.J.
 Mackey.

 The delivery of the ‘Denise, Denise, Denise the piece‘ line may be somewhat comical, but the comedy of it is in no way the only thing that stays with you once the film ends.

-Cruise’s performance is so good that it resulted in a Best Supporting Actor Golden Globe win.
-Add Philip Seymour Hoffman, William H. Macy, plus so many other great talents to the cast list of an already well written piece, and you have more than a winner.
+Cruise’s performance was so good that it resulted in a Best Supporting Actor Golden Globe win.
+Add Philip Seymour Hoffman, William H. Macy, plus so many other great talents to the cast list of this very well-written piece, and we have a winner in more ways than one.

 Magnolia (1999), Julianne Moore